 Disciplinary measures more serious than a verbal reprimand must be notified in writing to the worker, specifying a term of 5 working days of receipt of the written complaint for submitting their justifications in writing or applying for a discussion of the dispute with the Company.
-They may be assisted by the Human Resources department or by any trade unions to which they belong or by which they ask to be represented.
+They may be assisted by the Human Resources department of the Parent Company within the scope of the Service Agreement or by any trade unions to which they belong or by which they ask to be represented.

 Without prejudice to precautionary suspension, if the disciplinary measure is not issued within 10 working days from the fifth day after receipt of the complaint or from the day immediately following any discussion of the dispute with the Company, their justifications will be considered accepted.
-If the timing of the proceedings or the ascertainment of the extent of the violation are incompatible with the presence of the worker in the Company, the Company may suspend the worker on a precautionary basis for the period of time strictly necessary to perform these activities.
+If the length of the proceeding or needs related to ascertaining the extent of the violation are incompatible with the presence of the worker in the Company, the Company may suspend the worker on a precautionary basis for the period of time strictly necessary to perform these activities.
 Such period shall not in any case exceed 30 days.
-During this period, the employee shall continue to receive their pay unless their infringement punishable by dismissal with or without notice is ascertained.
+During this period, the employee shall continue to receive their pay unless an infringement punishable by dismissal with or without notice is ascertained.